Our Therapists

 I practice mainly from a cognitive, humanistic, and interpersonal perspective and integrate evidence-based practices to meet the individual needs and goals of each client.
 This means that I believe how we think about our emotions or situations determines the choices we make.
 I believe that the goal of the therapeutic relationship with my clients is to help you achieve lasting change.
 We will work together to create a plan based on your unique and specific needs.

-Emily Clark, LCSW-S LCDC has been a licensed clinical social worker (#59823) for 6 years.
+Emily Clark, LCSW-S has been a licensed clinical social worker (#59823) since 2014 and an LCSW supervisor since 2022.
 She has trained and worked in a variety of settings including residential facilities, higher education, inpatient, partial hospitalization, intensive outpatient, and private practice.
 She graduated with a master’s degree in social work from the University of Texas at Arlington.
 She also has a bachelor’s degree in psychology from the University of North Texas, and a bachelor’s degree in secondary education from Baylor University.
 She now has the prestigious designation of LCSW-Supervisor as well, eligible to supervise provisionally licensed social workers seeking full licensure.

-Emily’s specialties include treatment of active duty and veteran populations and their families, individuals and couples counseling in PTSD and trauma, relationship issues, caregiver stress, women’s issues, and sexual health.
+Emily’s specialties include treatment of active duty and veteran populations and their families, first responders and their families, individuals and couples counseling in PTSD and trauma, relationship issues, caregiver stress, women’s issues, and sexual health.
 Ms. Clark is also a member of the South Texas Research Organizational Network Guiding Studies on Trauma and Resilience (STRONG STAR), a multidisciplinary and multi-institutional research group to develop and evaluate effective interventions for combat-related posttraumatic stress.
-Emily is also Prepare Enrich certified, which is the most widely researched and utilized premarital program.
+Emily is Prepare Enrich certified, which is the most widely researched and utilized premarital program.
+Emily has also earned the Intensive Trauma Treament certification as well as the Integrative Sex and Couples Therapy certification.

 Location: Uptown Dallas

-Speciality: Anger Management Career Counseling Coping Skills Couples Depression Discernment Divorce Domestic Abuse and/or Violence Family Individual Infidelity Men's Issues Parenting Sex Therapy Sexual Addiction Spirituality
+Speciality: Anger Management Career Counseling Communication Coping Skills Couples Depression Discernment Divorce Divorce Recovery Domestic Abuse and/or Violence Family Individual Infidelity Men's Issues Parenting Sex Therapy Sexual Addiction Spirituality

 Request AppointmentI specialize in treating couples and individuals with relationship issues.
 Whether you’re married, living together, or dating, I’m experienced in helping people just like you.
 Or maybe you’re divorced and need help co-parenting, I work that population too.
 I am trained in interpersonal relationship dynamics and processes.
 I’ve conducted research on couples and would love to help your relationship thrive.
 I help people reconnect with their partner, rekindle the passion they once had, and redefine their relationship moving forward.
 I work WITH clients instead of for them.
 Your goals are my goals and I have the training and experience to assist you in meeting those goals.